CamilaJaviera91/linear-regression-first-approach/README.md

-# README: Ice Cream Sales Prediction Using Linear Regression
+# Ice Cream Sales Prediction Using Linear Regression

 This project implements a simple linear regression model to predict ice cream sales based on temperature.
 It includes user interaction for collecting data, building the regression model, making predictions, and visualizing results.